-A VSM mapping can be performed for production processes as well as for service processes, product design, software development or others.What are the benefits?
+A Value Stream Mapping can be performed for production processes as well as for service processes, product design, software development or others.What are the benefits?

 The simple visualisation allows an easy exchange between the people concerned to have a common vision of the reality of the process.

 In particular, it makes it possible to visualize the total cycle time and to understand that it is the share of production time in relation to inter-operation time.

 It is an ideal basis for identifying areas to be investigated in more detail to understand malfunctions, reduce non-value-added activities and reduce stocks of work in progress.

 One of the fundamental principles of Lean is the reduction of waste, which is also more of a Lean principle than a Lean method.
 According to Taichi Ohno there are three types of waste: